AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Feedback I received
+Feedback

-William Dunk - Student at Makers - Collaborated on the MakersBnB project
+- William Dunk - Student at Makers - Collaborated on the MakersBnB project

 "Adrien was a pleasure to work with throughout the Makers BnB project, he handled the pressures of new technologies and the first taste of software development group work with ease.
 When faced with questions with the new concepts he was the first to press for clarification often to the benefit of the wider group.
 Equally at ease pairing and working solo, Adrien could always be relied upon to meet sprint goals."

-Vaith Schmitz - Student at Makers - Collaborated on Acebook
+- Vaith Schmitz - Student at Makers - Collaborated on Acebook

 Adrien has been great to work with on JunglBook.
 He's super eager to learn and always found a ton of resources for us to use to understand a topic.
 His curiosity led us to question our processes more and he was the driving force behind us deciding to redo everything from scratch in week 2 to follow strict agile principles.
 Especially in this implementing good practices, Adrien was a huge asset to the team by his knowledge and experience.

-Krzysztof Balejko - Student at Makers
+- Krzysztof Balejko - Student at Makers

 "I have worked with Adrien on several occasions, during our pair programming sessions he has proven to be very good at debugging, championing the process of tightening the loop and getting visibility."

-Emilie Desterbecq - Food Entrepreneur
+- Emilie Desterbecq - Food Entrepreneur

 "Highly proactive, Adrien has greatly helped me to set up my company.
 He is creative and always find new ways to market the shop.
 He has very good eye for details and do things from A to Z regardless how long it takes.
 Adrien is a mutli-tasks from painting to website improving.
 He listen carefully people to be able to understand the all concept and offer an optimal solution for their business."

-Mursal Hedayat - Chatterbox Founder, Forbes 30 Under 30, MIT Innovator, FT Top 100 Most Influential Leaders in Tech
+- Mursal Hedayat - Chatterbox Founder, Forbes 30 Under 30, MIT Innovator, FT Top 100 Most Influential Leaders in Tech

 "It was a delightful working with Adrien.
 He produced a highly engaging and well attended MakeSense workshop for Chatterbox in very little time.
 He was very attentive to our needs and delivered outputs that far exceeded our expectations.
 I would highly recommend him."

-Diptis Hadler - Student at Makers - Collaborated on the final project
+- Diptis Hadler - Student at Makers - Collaborated on the final project

 "When it came to investigating new technologies and testing them out he showed his keenness and ability in learning by himself.
 He got some example code working very quickly by following tutorials and other online resources.
 When he shared and explained his work it helped the team to understand the possibilities and challenges involved with those technologies."

-Dan Groze - Student at Makers - Collaborated on the final project
+- Dan Groze - Student at Makers - Collaborated on the final project

 "I really enjoyed working with you, having spent a difficult week on our Task manager app, being on a deadline and having to learn several new technologies, you were always positive and helped the team a lot with researching."